 This course can be run as a one-day or a two-day course.
 In the two-day course, we provide more examples for each exercise and go into more depth and detail about the UK Election case study.

 Or instead how to avoid being fooled by a dodgy dataset, a vexatious visual or a mendacious map.
-The presenter will show lots of examples of these – it’s your job to spot the flaw.
+The presenter will show lots of examples of these for group discussion.